Want to learn about the differences between Agile vs Scrum?

 Imagine using the same set of statuses for both your marketing and for your software development projects!

-You can get as creative and detailed as you want – “Editorial Review”, “Beta Testing”, “Wireframing”, “Quality Check” – it’s entirely up to you!
+You can get as creative and detailed as you want – “Editorial Review”, “Beta System Testing”, “Wireframing”, “Celebratory Pizza Party Stage” – it’s entirely up to you!

 While Agile and Scrum are both very handy project management methods, they differ slightly.

-However, regardless of the management approach you choose, you’ll need a project management tool to handle your activities for you.
+However, regardless of the management approach you choose, you’ll need a project management tool to handle your activities.